-Financial Assets/Liabilities Original classification under IAS 39 New classification under IFRS 9 Cash Loans and receivables at amortized cost Financial assets at amortized cost Marketable securities Fair value through profit or loss Fair value through profit or loss Trade payables Other financial liabilities at amortized cost Financial liabilities at amortized cost
+Financial Assets/Liabilities Classification Cash Financial assets at amortized cost Marketable securities Fair value through profit or loss Trade payables Financial liabilities at amortized cost

 Measurement - initial recognition

 Financial assets and financial liabilities are recognized in the Company's statement of financial position when the Company becomes a party to the contractual provisions of the instrument.
 On initial recognition, all financial assets and financial liabilities are recorded at fair value, net of attributable transaction costs, except for financial assets and liabilities classified as at fair value through profit or loss ("FVTPL").
 The directly attributable transaction costs of financial assets and liabilities classified as at FVTPL are expensed in the period in which they are incurred.